The Getaway (Red Hot Chili Peppers album): Background

 Smith also said "We Turn Red" was one of his favorite songs and that "Go Robot", a funky song he also loves, might be a single.
-In an interview with Pearl Jam's Mike McCready, recorded late April 2016 and aired on Sirius XM May 18, 2016, Flea revealed that "Go Robot" was going to be the first single and described the song as a funny, funky, up-tempo jam and inspired by the Prince song "Controversy".
+In an interview with Pearl Jam's Mike McCready, recorded late April 2016 and aired on SiriusXM on May 18, 2016, Flea revealed that "Go Robot" was going to be the first single and described the song as a funny, funky, up-tempo jam and inspired by the Prince song "Controversy".
 In that same interview, Smith said that Josh Klinghoffer plays bass on "The Hunter" and that it was the only song on the album that Flea did not play on.
 Smith described Klinghoffer's playing as sounding like Paul McCartney.

 The band confirmed during an album preview show on May 26, 2016, that the previously reported information of Elton John appearing on the album was true and that he plays piano on "Sick Love".
 John and longtime collaborator Bernie Taupin have a writing credit on the song.
 Anna Waronker, best known as the singer of That Dog, provides vocals on "The Getaway".
 In a June 7, 2016 interview, Kiedis said that Danger Mouse was the reason "Dark Necessities" became the first single.
 The band had pushed for "The Getaway" to be the first single while management and the record label wanted "Go Robot".
 "Encore" originally started out as an instrumental jam and was performed for the first time on the I'm With You Tour.

 Kiedis, in a May 9, 2016 interview on BBC Radio 2, said that lyrically many of the songs were influenced by a two-year relationship "that completely fell apart like a nuclear bomb," and that his favorite song is "The Getaway".

 Some of the songs were known by alternate/working titles during the recording/writing process: The Philippines ("The Longest Wave"), Robot Man ("Go Robot"), Mystery ("This Ticonderoga"), Night of the Hunter ("The Hunter") and On the Bright Side ("Kaly").